Himansh97/Himansh97/README.md

 🌍  I'm based in Dallas, Texas
-✉️  You can contact me at hsrivast@syr.edu
+✉️  You can contact me at hsrivast22@gmail.com
 🎓 I'm currently pursuing a Master's in Business Analytics, building expertise in data analysis and strategic decision-making.
 💼 I have completed my MBA and bring a strong foundation in business management combined with analytical skills.
 🧠 I'm learning SQL, Python, and Power BI to enhance my ability to analyze and visualize complex data.